Angie0304/Machine_Learning/regression_ols_vs_sgd/README.md

 - Visualize predictions against actual data

 # Dataset
-The dataset used in this project was provided as part of a Machine Learning course and is not included in this repository.
+The dataset used in this module was provided as part of a Machine Learning course and is not included in this repository.
 The notebook can be adapted to any tabular dataset with numerical features to train and evaluate regression models.

 # Status
 Complete